niccokunzmann/open-web-calendar/docs/dev/index.md

 The screenshots land in the `screenshots/` folder at the project root, named after the feature and the line that failed
 (for example, `issue-679-caldav-sign-up@line-7.png`).
+The runner prints the full path as `Capturing screenshot to <path>` so you can open it directly from the terminal.

+Behave's own output lists each step with its source location as `<file>:<line>`.
-Behave also prints the path and line of the failing step in `<file>:<line>` form, which most modern terminals (VS Code, iTerm2, Windows Terminal) turn into a clickable link to the source.
+Most modern terminals (VS Code, iTerm2, Windows Terminal) turn these into clickable links that jump to the failing step in the source.

 For details on writing browser tests, see the
 [browser testing guide](testing.md).